nuna123/inception/srcs/mariadb/MARIADB_info.md

-MARIADB:
+**MARIADB:**

 	MariaDB is a modified version of MySQL.
-It evolved, and offers all the functionality of MySQL, plus added features.
-It became a default Database solution for many CMS (content managemystems), including Wordpress.
+It evolved, and offers all the functionality of MySQL plus added features.
+It became a default Database solution for many CMS (content management systems), including Wordpress.
 	More info about differences:
 		https://www.cloudways.com/blog/mariadb-vs-mysql

-Needs to be done:
+**Needs to be done:**
 	create a Databse, with one admin and one user.
 	Expect connection on port 3306 from wordpress container.

-Dockerfile:
+**Dockerfile:**
 	pretty straight forward, install everything, expose port...

-./conf/setup.sh
+**./conf/setup.sh**
+	• start the mysql service in order to be able to run the mysql script.
-	creates myscipt.sql, which initializes the actual database and users.
+	• creates myscipt.sql, which initializes the actual database and users.
 		It is generated from a shell script to allow environment variables.

-server config:
+	• execute the script as root. by default the root's password isnt set which allows to log in as root without password.
+	• Stop the mysql service in order to run mysql_safe in foreground. using [service mysql stop] gives an error bc it should apparently be run as root so its better to violently kill it.
+		--edit: that doesnt make any sense. there isnt root in the container. too late to change
+	• create the healthcheck file. a stupid solution but it works lol.
+	• run the actual foreground process that keeps the container running.

+**server config:**
+***Gets copied to /etc/mysql/mariadb.conf.d/50-server.cnf even though online it says default config of the mysql deamon needs to be in /etc/mysql/my.cnf.
+It didnt work when i copied it there, idfk***
-	set up port to  3306 => commented by default set up bind-address to local computer
+	set up port to  3306 => commented by default
-		The address you specify in bind tells MySQL where to listen.
-Only client software which is able to open a connection to the server using the same address that is specified in the 'bind' option will be allowed to connect.
-		If MySQL binds to 127.0.0.1, then only software on the same computer will be able to connect (because 127.0.0.1 is always the local computer).

-Skip-networking in MySQL
-It disables TCP/IP networking for MySQL, ensuring the server only accepts connections from clients running on the same host.